Thanh-2312/TTC-STGCNN/README.md

 ﻿# TTC-STGCNN: Time-to-Collision Aware Social Spatio-Temporal Graph Convolutional Network for Pedestrian Trajectory Prediction

 **TTC-STGCNN** is a safety-aware pedestrian trajectory prediction framework that extends [Social-STGCNN](https://github.com/abduallahmohamed/Social-STGCNN) (Mohamed et al., CVPR 2020) by incorporating a physics-inspired **Time-to-Collision (TTC)** interaction energy into both the adjacency matrix construction and the training loss.
-The key motivation is that standard trajectory predictors optimized purely for displacement accuracy tend to generate socially unsafe predictions â€” trajectories where pedestrians pass unrealistically close to one another or even collide.
+The key motivation is that standard trajectory predictors optimized purely for displacement accuracy tend to generate socially unsafe predictions :” trajectories where pedestrians pass unrealistically close to one another or even collide.
 This work introduces a lightweight, mathematically grounded modification that significantly reduces predicted collision rates while maintaining competitive accuracy on the ETH/UCY benchmark.

 ---